xbze3/IP-Force/README.md

 - Program is able scan the top ports under a specific IP in the event no port is specified and `-a` switch (Scan all) has not been used.

+### Libraries

+All necessary libraries can be installed using the command: `pip install -r requirements.txt`

 #### To be added / Coming soon

 - Functionality to allow program to not only determine a port's state, but also to determine the service running on said port.